 Collaborate with governments, NARS, public extension service providers, farmer cooperatives and organizations, and NGOs to provide education programs and technology transfer as needed within a country without creating underserved areas.

-Collaborate in sharing relevant information and data to governments, NARS, NGOs, public extension service providers, farmer cooperatives and organizations, and universities to facilitate the delivery of complete and objective education programs that promote fertilizer best management practices that maximize the efficient use of plant nutrients while minimizing off-site environmental effects.
+Collaborate in sharing relevant information and data to governments, NARS, NGOs, public extension service providers, farmer cooperatives and organizations, and universities to facilitate the delivery of complete and objective education programs that promote best practices that optimize the sustainable use of plant nutrients while minimizing the on- and off-site environmental effects.

-Work with governments, NARS, NGOs, public extension service providers, farmer cooperatives and organizations, and universities voluntarily to take corrective actions when problems occur with fertilizers, and when requested by governments, help find solutions to difficulties.
+Work with governments, NARS, NGOs, public extension service providers, farmer cooperatives and organizations, and universities to take corrective actions when problems occur with fertilizers, and help governments find solutions to difficulties.

 Collaborate with other industries, NARS, NGOs, governments, farmer cooperatives and organizations, universities and public extension services to develop and facilitate the use of appropriate machinery and technology to support the enhancement of soil fertility, improvement of fertilizer use efficiency, and/or the minimization off-site impacts of fertilizers.